Page 1 of 1

 Rationale and Purpose of the Module:

 This module forms part of a series of Physiotherapy specific modules and considers patient scenarios where several physiological and anatomical systems of the body are not functioning normally, primarily as the result of chronic inflammatory processes.
 It includes the altered integration of these systems and the impact and consequences of these changes on a person.
-It is linked with the "Exercise and Physical Activity" module.
-Due to clinical placements within the semester this module is offered over 10 teaching weeks.
-The total hours scheduled will be 80 (4hrs lectures, 3hrs labs and 1hr tutorials over 10 weeks)
+Due to clinical placements the module is delivered over 7 weeks.

 Syllabus:

-Aetiology, pathophysiology, management, psychosocial issues of chronic inflammatory diseases of cardiovascular, respiratory, neurological and musculoskeletal systems.
+Aetiology, pathophysiology, management, psychosocial issues of chronic inflammatory diseases of neurological and musculoskeletal systems.
 Issues associated with chronic conditions through the lifespan.

 Learning Outcomes: